 Atlantic Festival – Fireworks Contest – 8, 15, 22 and 29 June 2019

 The Atlantic Festival is an exciting annual event that combines entertainment and culture.
 It has three components: the Madeira Music Festival, the International Fireworks Competition and performances by philharmonic bands in Funchal’s centre.
-Classical music performances are held in the Palácio de São Lourenço, Teatro Municipal Baltazar Dias and several churches in Funchal, as well as in Casa das Mudas, in Calheta.
+Classical music performances are held in the Palácio de São Lourenço, Teatro Municipal Baltazar Dias and several churches in Funchal, as well as in Mudas Contemporary Art Museum, in Calheta.
 Every Saturday night in June, contestants from different countries organise magnificent firework displays in harmony with accompanying music as part of the International Fireworks Competition.

 Festa dos Santos Populares (Festival of the Popular Saints) – 12-29

 Festa dos Santos Populares is one of the most beloved festivals in Madeira.
 Dedicated to three saints, traditional parades fill the brightly decorated streets of Funchal and there is plenty of music, bonfires and food stalls.
 Santo António is the saint of love and many marriages take place during this time.
 São João – the patron saint of Porto Santo – is honoured with candle-lit balloons.
 São Pedro is the protector of fishermen, and lively celebrations are held in the fishing port of Câmara de Lobos and in Ribeira Brava.